 Grand Slam Safety has many years of experience in baseball safety.
-We have assisted many facility owners by developing customized fencing and netting solutions to fit your indoor baseball facility.
+We've assisted many facility owners by developing customized fencing and netting solutions to fit your indoor baseball facility.

 Design Considerations for an Indoor Baseball Facility

-Structural elements like HVAC systems, lights, fire suppression, and ceiling fans can often impede your ideal layout.
+Structural elements like HVAC systems, lights, fire suppression and ceiling fans can often impede your ideal layout.
 While we can design around these obstacles, it's more efficient and cost-effective to plan for them in advance.
-Better yet, sit down with our skilled, knowledgeable team to talk about the design for your new facility.
+Better yet, sit down with our skilled and knowledgeable team to talk about the design for your new facility.
 We'll make sure the process runs smoothly from start to finish.

 As you plan your indoor baseball or softball facility layout, ask yourself a few questions to get started:

 Who will play at your facility?
 Will you host Little league games and practices, or are you aiming to attract high school and college teams?

 Will batting cages be incorporated into your space?

 Is this strictly a training facility, or will you also hold games and tournaments there?